-Electricity

-Repair category 2

-Notes The electrical installation is of mixed age and some fittings may have been affected by water ingress, and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category 2
+Repair category 1

 Notes In the interests of safety and in light of recent regulations it would be prudent to have all appliances checked by a registered contractor.
-The current owner has been informed that a new oil tank is required.

-Water, plumbing an d bathroom fittings
+Water, plumbing and bathroom fittings

-Repair category 2
+Repair category 1

-Notes User wear was noted however sanitary fittings appear serviceable.
-Surround seals, tiling and finishes should be checked and maintained watertight.
+Notes Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
-Some older style components were noted within the plumbing system and some are showing signs of deterioration.
-A reputable contractor should check the entire system and upgrade as necessary.

-Heating and hot wa ter
+Heating and hot water

 Repair category 2

 Notes The central heating system is on dated lines.
-Further advice should be obtained from a registered contractor to fully ascertain the condition, life expectancy and efficiency of the system.
+Further advice should be obtained from a gas safe registered contractor to fully ascertain the condition, life expectancy and efficiency of the system.